-Our daily act of collective worship is a special and distinctive time of the school day, when the school community is assembled and we pray together and sing together in worship.
+Our daily act of collective worship is a special and distinctive time of the school day, when the school community is assembled.
+It offers the opportunity, without complusion, to all pupils and adults to grow spiritually though experiences of prayer, stillness, worship and reflection.

 This opportunity for worship takes place each day.
 It encourages an understanding of the meaning and significance of faith and promotes Christian values through the experience it offers its pupils.

-- The collective worship committee would like you to start making Eco Bricks
+- The collective worship committee at St Cuthbert's would like you to make Eco Bricks.
+We nearly have enough for our friendship bench!

 - To offer the whole school community the opportunity to participate in worship, ensuring that the experiences provided are relevant to the age, aptitude and family background of the children on both an individual and collective basis.